 Video Is More Engaging

 Videos are better at engaging people thanks to their visual element.
-An increase in engagement can translate to increased public interest in your product.
+An increase in engagement can translate to the increased public interest in your product.

 Video Ads Have Higher Click Through

-As if being engaging is not awesome enough, video advertising tends to have a higher click through rate (1.84%) than other digital advertising formats.
+As if being engaging is not awesome enough, video advertising tends to have a higher click-through rate (1.84%) than other digital advertising formats.

 Good for Topics That Are New or Unfamiliar to the Market